-22. At all relevant times, former Chicago Police Sergeant Ronald Watts, Sergeant Alvin Jones, former Officer Kallatt Mohammed, Officer Kenneth Young, Jr., Officer John Rodriguez, and Officer Robert Gonzalez were Chicago police officers employed by the City of Chicago and acting within the scope of their employment and under color of law.
-Collectively, these individual Defendants are referred to as "Defendant Officers."
+24. At all times relevant to this complaint, Defendants Ronald Watts, Kallatt Mohammed, Brian Bolton, Alvin Jones, Douglas Nichols, Robert Gonzalez, and Elsworth Smith, Jr. were police officers employed by the City of Chicago and acting within the scope of their employment and under the color of law.
+Collectively, these individual Defendants are referred to as Defendant Officers.

 ANSWER: Defendant Mohammed objects to the term "under color of law" on the ground that it is vague, undefined and appears to state a legal conclusion.
-Without waiver, Defendant Mohammed admits that he was employed by the City of Chicago as a police officer at all times relevant to this Complaint and acted within the scope of his employment.
+Without waiving, Defendant Mohammed admits that he was employed by the City of Chicago as a police officer at all times relevant to this Complaint and acted within the scope of his employment.